 New Student FAQ

 We know that moving to college is a big deal for you and your family, and you probably have lots of questions.
-Associate Deans of Students Barbara Maxwell and Juli Dunn are here to help you answer your questions, whether they are logistical or academic.
+Senior Associate Dean of Students Juli Dunn is here to help answer your questions, whether they are logistical or academic.

-New incoming students can look forward to the Monday Emails, which will be sent to your home email or (once activated) your Whitman email address for the 11 Mondays leading up to New Student Orientation.
+New incoming students can look forward to the Whitman This Week emails, which will be sent each Monday leading up to the start of classes.
 We've also compiled some of our most frequently asked questions below.

 Your Whitman account — also called MyWhitman — is the portal where you will access necessary forms, finish your check-in documents, search for classes and generate your course wishlist.
 To activate your account, go to whit.mn/acct.
-You will need your Whitman ID number (found on the front of your orientation booklet).
+You will need your Whitman ID number, which was emailed to you.
 After you have activated your account, you will use your username and password to log-in to many associated services, including Whitmail.
-Learn more activating your account.
+Learn more about activating your account.